 How to get from Phalaborwa to the Mozambiquan coast – without tears

 Based on various requests recently, here are comprehensive details on travelling by road from Phalaborwa and to Bilene, on the coast in Mozambique.
+Please note that the information in this article is based on past travel experience and it is very difficult to verify whether any changes have taken place.
+Please use this as a guide only and not as an official source.
+(2017)

 Through Kruger National Park to Giriyondo Border Post